 “Good community wellbeing is vital for us all.
 Communities that are happy, healthy, safe and secure allows us all to thrive and fulfil our potential.

 “In order for the Committee to investigate and recommend ways to increase community wellbeing, we need to know what it means to you.
 Is it the facilities and services in your area, is it people working together or is it something else?

 “The Parliament is always seeking new ways to engage with people.
 Our ‘Your Priorities’ tool enables the people of Scotland to join the conversation, shape our work and have their say on the issues that matter most to them.”

-As well as looking to understand what is meant by community wellbeing, the Committee is seeking views on:
+As well as looking to understand what is meant by community wellbeing, the Committee sought views on:

 • The financial impact that poverty has on general community wellbeing (and the life chances of those living in poverty).